Excellent A Level Results Confirm Queen Margaret’s “Excellent” Inspection Rating

 After being awarded the highest possible rating of “Excellent” in the recent inspection, Queen Margaret’s has yet again proven the quality of the education it provides to girls through today’s excellent A Level results.
 Students and staff have much to celebrate, with a 99% overall pass rate and an impressive quarter of all students achieving three or more A*-A grades.

 The benefits of being at boarding school have shone through in today’s results.
-Boarders Jenny Feng and Katrina Kitchell scored an impressive three A* and two As, and two A*s and three As respectively, supporting the Inspectors’ observation that “boarding makes a very positive contribution to pupils’ overall academic success”.
+Boarders Jenny Feng and Katrina Kitchell scored an impressive three A*s and two As each, supporting the Inspectors’ observation that “boarding makes a very positive contribution to pupils’ overall academic success”.
 However, with day girls also performing exceptionally well it is clear that they too benefit from the structured boarding environment that they are immersed in during their school day – none more so than Lizzie Page who achieved an outstanding A* and two As in Biology, Chemistry and Mathematics.

 As a small school which offers no less than 26 subjects (including Cambridge Pre-U qualifications), QM is ideally placed to nurture students’ individual strengths with one girl commenting that the School does not expect them to fit a particular mould, but that they have the freedom to ‘find their own niche’ and flourish as individuals.
 Today’s results have indeed shown how they are flourishing as individuals across a varied curriculum – Head Girl Amy Coates secured an A* and two As in Music, Chemistry and Spanish and Romilly Taylor-Littler gained three As in Economics, English Literature and Geography.